Python Package Structure for Scientific Python Projects#

 Important

-If your package tests require data, we suggest that you do NOT include that data within your package structure.
-We will discuss this in more detail in a tutorial.
-Include data in your package structure increases the size of your distribution files.
+If your package tests require data, do NOT include that data within your package structure.
+Including data in your package structure increases the size of your distribution files.
 This places a maintenance toll on repositories like PyPI and Anaconda.org that have to deal with thousands of package uploads.

-About the flat Python package layout#
+What is the flat Python package layout?#

-Currently most scientific packages use the flat-layout given:
+Many scientific packages use the flat-layout given:

 Why most scientific Python packages do not use source

-In most cases the advantages of using the src/package layout for larger scientific packages that already use flat approach are not worth it.
-Moving from a flat layout to a src/package layout would come at a significant cost to maintainers.
+In most cases, moving to the src/package layout for larger scientific packages that already use a flat layout would consume significant time.

 What does the flat layout structure look like?#